The Disability Housing Centre

 • Maximises independence through special features

-Levels of accommodation include:
+Levels of Specialist Disability Accommodation include:

 High Physical Support